jmarine/wgs/README.md

 It represents a WAMP application context (uri), and also provides the following methods to help the development of modules:

-* **createWampErrorArg(String errorURI, String errorDesc)**: prepares an errorURI and errorDesc arguments for sending a CALLERROR message to the client (see "WampSocket.sendCallResponse" method).

 * **createTopic(String topicFQname)**: allows to dynamically create a topic usable by WAMP clients.

 * **getTopic(String topicFQname)**: gets a topic usable by WAMP clients.